datacarpentry/semester-biology/materials/spatial-data-cropping-R.md

 * The extent of the raster has been reduced
 * But only to a box based on the maximum and minimum values of x and y in the polygon
 * The raster has been "cropped" to the limits of the vector object but rasters are always rectangular
-* We can gray out the values of outside the polygone by adding `mask = TRUE`
+* We can set the values outside the polygone to `NA` by adding `mask = TRUE`
 * _Add `mask = TRUE`_

-* We now see colored values only for the part of the part of the raster inside the boundary
+* We now see colored values only for the part of the raster inside the boundary
-* But we still see gray boxes outside of it
+* But we still see gray boxes indicating null values outside of it
-* These boxes indicate that the values have been replaced with null values
 * So these null values fill the space outside of the vector object but within it's x and y extent
 * We can choose to not show these null values by setting their color to be transparent